 At some point in our life all of us will experience symptoms of brain drain, poor memory or lack of focus which can last for a few hours, a day or longer.
 Your brain contains more than 400 miles of blood vessels and medical research has shown that you can regenerate your brain cells in as little as a few months simply by eating more of certain foods and avoiding others.

 Research is now highlighting the connection between our brain and our gut and vice versa.
 Any stomach or intestinal distress can be the cause or the product of anxiety, stress, or depression.
-That’s because science has now proved the brain and the gut are intimately connected.
+That’s because science has now proven that the brain and the gut are intimately connected.

 The best approach to keeping your brain cells in peak condition is to eat plenty of fresh life energy vegetables and fruits, whole grains, nuts and seeds.
 Fruit and vegetables in particular contain lots of antioxidants which help to protect our cells from free radical damage.
 The foods that can make the biggest difference offer critical minerals, vitamins, antioxidants, flavonoids, polyphenols, and a host of other important phytonutrients that are good for your brain that support your memory and your mental function.